kstenerud/dogma/dogma_v1.md

 #### Parameter and Return Type Alternatives

 If a function can accept multiple types in a particular parameter, or can return multiple types, those types will be listed, separated by the pipe (`|`) character.
-See the [bind function](#bind-function) as an example.
+See the [var function](#var-function) as an example.

 #### Variadic Functions